DiscontinuedUpdate: Saucony Ride 9 GTX

 Saucony Ride 8 GTX size and fit

 The rear section of the outsole unit uses XT-900, which is made from carbon rubber.
 It shields the shoe from the potentially harmful nature of surface friction and continued use.
 It also gives traction to the runner, ensuring reliable surface control.
+This outer sole element also covers the outsole of the Ride 10 shoe.

 The IBR+ or Injection Blown Rubber is a very lightweight material that’s placed in the front area of the outsole.
 It adds a bit more cushioning to every step, while also diving protection and traction.